omunroe-com/leinwiki/Faster.md

 over.

-Of course, as you build up state in your process during development, there's a chance that old definitions you've removed will stick around in memory, so it's always a good idea to do a fresh `lein test` run before any major milestones like merging a long-running branch or deploying.
+Of course, as you build up state in your process during development, there's a chance that old definitions you've removed that stick around in memory will cause bugs, so it's always a good idea to do a fresh `lein test` run before any major milestones like merging a long-running branch or deploying.

 ## Fast Trampoline